microsoft/FluidFramework/docs/building-documentation.md

 Finally, to build the docs themselves, you'll need [DocFX](https://dotnet.github.io/docfx/).
 Run `docfx build` from the docs directory.
 The built docs are put in `docs/_site`.

+You can also serve the docs from http://localhost:8080/ by adding `--serve` to the command.
+I.e. `docfx build --serve`